 - Initiated an alumni/student mentoring program via partnership with Mentor Collective which pairs first year students and transfer students with practicing alumni engineers

-- Piloted a first-year “Engineering Design and Communications” course in 2015; this project-based course now serves over 700 students
+- Piloted a first-year “Engineering Design and Communications” course in 2015; this project-based course now serves over 700 students each year

 - Scaled-up the campus-wide undergraduate entrepreneurship activities of the Student Startup Center (SSC) which now engages more students outside of engineering than within engineering.
-The SSC now offers a campus-wide Undergraduate Certificate in Entrepreneurship and an entry-level “Introduction to Entrepreneurship” course every quarter
+The SSC now offers a campus-wide Undergraduate Certificate in Entrepreneurship and offers an entry-level “Introduction to Entrepreneurship” course every quarter

 - Hosted a National Academy of Engineering meeting (Frontiers of Engineering Research Symposium) in Fall 2017; Secured hosting of a NAE Regional Meeting in 2022.